Marvel Cave: Marble Cave Mining and Manufacturing Company

 In 1884, Mr. T. Hodge Jones bought the property and, with several of his friends, formed the Marble Cave Mining and Manufacturing Company to mine the marble from the cave.
 The company hired a geologist, and it was proved that what looked like marble on the ceiling of the Shoe Room was really limestone.
 To keep the company alive they mined out the guano and sold it for $700 a ton.
 The guano was used for gunpowder and fertilizer.
 The miners filled ore carts with guano, then the carts were pulled by donkeys to the Cathedral Room, and the carts were lifted out of the cave by a pulley system.
 In 1889, after four and a half years, all the guano was mined out.
 Marble Cave Mining, Co. closed all operations.

 Marmaros

-Marmaros (Greek for Marble) was a small town that formed along with the Marble Cave Mining and Manufacturing Company in 1884.
-It was originally called Marble City.
-It was located on the rough hilltop near the cave and recorded a plat map at the courthouse in Galena, Missouri.
+Marmaros (or Μαρμαρος, Greek for "Marble") was a small town that formed along with the Marble Cave Mining and Manufacturing Company in 1884.
+Originally called Marble City, it was located on the rough hilltop near the cave and recorded a plat map at the courthouse in Galena, Missouri.
 Marmaros contained a hotel, general store, pottery shop, white oak furniture factory, and was rumored to have a saloon.
 The town turned into a ghost town in 1889 after the Marble Cave Mining, Co. closed.
 When the Lynches bought the cave, the town was burned to the ground by the local group of vigilantes known as the Bald Knobbers.